fttlov/JCAdvance/README.md

 - **Auto-Bind:** Quickly bind buttons using the "Bind" or select them manually from a drop-down list
 - **Profile Manager:** Create and manage profiles within a dedicated tab in the configurator
 - **Custom Hotkeys:** Activate modes with customizable key combinations (e.g., `R + HOME`)
-- **Gyro control options:** (clutch/ratcheting) to start/stop motion tracking by pressing a mapped button
+- **Motion control options:** (clutch/ratcheting) to start/stop motion tracking by pressing a mapped button
 - **Gyro Melee Gesture:** Perform physical punching, hooking, or hammering gestures to trigger virtual buttons
 - **Gyro Space Option:** A crucial setting for Gyro Mouse/Stick modes (see [Technical Details](#technical-details-and-bug-fixes) for more information)
-- **Left handed mode:** Option to read Gyro data from the left Joy-Con in combined mode
 - **Gyro Tightening Adjustment:** filter to eliminate hand tremors and hardware sensor noise by JibbSmart
 - **Сalibration indicator** a vibrating signal (also led for Joy-Con) to indicate successful calibration
 - **Gyro manual recalibrating:** Place device on a flat surface, press customizable hotkey and wait the beep
+- **Left handed mode:** Option to read Gyro data from the left Joy-Con in combined mode
 - **Smart Sensitivity Adjustment:** Аdjust the sensitivity by hotkeys in game and view the latest values in the console
 - **Polling Rate Option:** Increase the polling rate for smoother motion response
 - **Right Stick as triggers mode:** utilize all 6 virtual controller analog axes for Joy-cons